St. Thomas Tommies (Minnesota)

-The St. Thomas Tommies are the intercollegiate athletic teams that represent the University of Saint Thomas.
+The St. Thomas Tommies are the intercollegiate athletic teams that represent the University of Saint Thomas in Minnesota.
 The school's athletic program includes 21 varsity sports teams.
 Their mascot is a tiger named Tommie, and the school colors are purple and gray.
-The university participates in the NCAA's Division I as members of the Summit League in all varsity sports except for football, which competes in the Pioneer Football League, the men's ice hockey team, which competes in the Central Collegiate Hockey Association, and the women's ice hockey team, which competes in the Western Collegiate Hockey Association.
+The university participates in the NCAA's Division I as members of the Summit League in all varsity sports except for football, which competes in the Pioneer Football League, the men's ice hockey team, which competes in the National Collegiate Hockey Conference, and the women's ice hockey team, which competes in the Western Collegiate Hockey Association.
 St. Thomas offers 10 varsity sports for men and 11 for women.

 History

 Varsity intercollegiate sports began in 1904, and St. Thomas celebrated 100 years of varsity athletics in 2003–04.
 In 1920, St. Thomas was one of seven charter members of the Minnesota Intercollegiate Athletic Conference (MIAC).
 However, in 1922, St. Thomas also became a founding member of the North Central Conference.
 The Tommie football team played in the 1922 NCC season, but withdrew afterwards due to travel burdens.
 The Tommies returned to the NCC in 1926, and left permanently in 1928, when the school became a full member of the MIAC.

 Since 1973, when the MIAC became affiliated with NCAA Division III, St. Thomas has won more than one-third of the conference's 39 team championships, with 15 NCAA titles in eight different sports, as well as 13 NCAA team runner-up finishes, which includes three additional sports.
 Overall, St. Thomas has top-five national team finishes in 21 different sports.

 In May 2019, the MIAC expelled St. Thomas from the league, due to concerns about "athletic competitive parity."
 As Sports Illustrated put it, "St. Thomas is just too good at sports for the rest of the MIAC," which was causing other teams to consider abandoning the league and threatening its continued existence.
+By this time, St. Thomas had twice the undergraduate enrollment of any other MIAC school, and was one of two member schools with a 100-man football roster.